lswifty2017/beach-ballerinas/content/classes/under-3s-ballet.md

   * Introducing creative and educational group tasks for literacy and numeracy

   * Enjoy passive stretching, learning body parts, introducing rhythm through clapping and beating to music and using musical instruments

-  * Develop gross motor skills i.e. skipping, galloping, jumping and using props

-  * Sing to fun songs especially written for this age group

-  * So much fun in a loving and nurturing environment

-  * Working towards our FUN open day and Performance for parents at the end of each Term
 image: /assets/photo-4-7-20-7-39-16-pm.jpg
 class-times:
   - day: Monday